VisionLearningGroup/taskcv-2017-public/classification/model/ADDA/README.md

 For any network (`vgg16` in our example) you can use `--weights` option to pass a checkpoint file with imagenet pre-trained weights.
 There are some other options with comments listed in `scripts/synth-coco-vgg.sh`.
 We used `VGG16` weights from [`tensorflow/models/slim`](https://github.com/tensorflow/models/tree/master/slim#pre-trained-models).

-Each of the provided scripts does the following:
+Provided scripts do the following:

-- Trains a base LeNet\VGG16 model on Synthetic data
+- Train a base LeNet\VGG16 model on Synthetic data
 - Use ADDA to adapt the base model to COCO
 - Run an evaluation on COCO using the source-only model
 - Run an evaluation on COCO using the ADDA model